jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

   </p>

   <p>
     Nearby we observed 10- and 11-year-olds practicing baseball and then playing a pickup game.
-It became obvious to us why baseball is king in Cuba -- superior coaching, with much greater emphasis and focus on playing the game.
+It became obvious to us why baseball is king in Cuba &mdash; superior coaching, with much greater emphasis and focus on playing the game.
 Most of the coaches are ex-"professional" players who displayed a firm but gentle approach.
 In return the kids showed both extraordinary skill and discipline on the field.
   </p>

   <p>